Thomas Read's blog

 Measuring iodine at home

 I decided to have a go at making a low-iodine dashi, which meant figuring out the minimum amount of soaking needed to remove most of the iodine.
 To do that, I needed a way of measuring iodine.
 You can send a sample to be analysed in a commercial lab but it costs several hundred pounds – definitely out of my budget for this project, so I’d have to do it myself.
 I wanted to be able to detect iodine at the concentration I was expecting in dashi, about 30 mg per litre.
-That’s a pretty small quantity, but not totally microscopic: 30 mg is about half the mass of a grain of salt.
+That’s a pretty small quantity, but not microscopic: a 30mg cube of iodine is about 2mm on each side.

 At school we learnt that you can detect iodine using the starch-iodine test.
 Pour an iodine solution onto something containing starch, like a cut piece of potato, and it’ll stain the starch a deep blue-black.
 We usually used this as a test for starch, but it also works to test for iodine.